We’re excited to be teaming up with Hired to bring you career insights about diversity, inclusion, and the job market.

 Self-documenting code aims to solve these issues by encouraging code that clearly states its intent in common language.

-Tic-tac-toe: A refactoring example
+Tic-tac-toe: A self-documenting code example

 The good news is that writing self-documenting code can be very intuitive, because it mimics the way that we naturally think.
 To give an example of how we can refactor code to be more self-documenting, let’s use the childhood game of tic-tac-toe.